spandit812/docker-commands/Custom/bridge-networks.md

   Now you can not connect to default bridge network.

   We can connect the containers by name, and not only by IP address.
-It only happen in custom bridge network not with default bridge network.
+It only happen in custom bridge network not with default bridge     network. you can connect custom bridge network to default network:

+  docker network connect bridge test-bridge-custom-1

   <b>In the customer bridge, it also gives DNS resolver to call container by name.</b>
 </pre>